amolabs/docs/protocol.md

 **Validity check:**
 1. `balance` &ge; `amount`
 1. `to` address already has a positive stake in `stake` store
-1. the account has no previous delegator or `to` is the same as the previous delegator
+1. the account has no previous delegatee or `to` is the same as the previous delegatee

 **State change:**
 1. `balance` &larr; `balance` - `amount`